Skylark0924/Rofunc/README.md

 ## Rofunc

-Rofunc package focuses on the **robotics Imitation Learning (IL) and Learning from Demonstration (LfD)** fields and provides useful and convenient python functions for robotics, including _demonstration collection, data pre-processing, LfD algorithms, planning and control methods_.
+Rofunc package focuses on the **robotic Imitation Learning (IL) and Learning from Demonstration (LfD)** fields and provides useful and convenient python functions for robotics, including _demonstration collection, data pre-processing, LfD algorithms, planning and control methods_.
 We also plan to provide Isaac Gym based robot simulator for evaluation.
 The purpose of this package is attempting to advance the field by building a full-process toolkit and validation platform that simplifies and standardizes